Cyclic sieving phenomena for trees and tree-rooted maps: Trees with given vertex degrees under internal rotation

 for all integers $e$.
 It suffices to prove this for values $e\in \llbracket 0, 2n-1-n_1\rrbracket$ equal to $0$ or dividing $2n-n_1$.
 Lemma~\ref{lem:7} below gives the corresponding values of the right-hand side of~\eqref{eq:9}.

 When $e=0$, all trees in $\T_i(\bn)$ are fixed by $R_i^0=\text{id}$, and their number is given by~\eqref{eq:Ti(n,d)}.
 This coincides with the value at $q=1$ of the right-hand side of~\eqref{eq:9}.

 We now assume that $0<e<2n-n_1$, with $e$ a divisor of $2n-n_1$.
-We revisit the proof of Theorem~\ref{thm:int} so as to keep track of all vertex degrees.
-In particular, we use Proposition~\ref{prop:RRR} to relate the rotations $R_i$ and $R$.
-Recall that the only possible values are $e=n-n_1/2$, with $n$ odd (corresponding to $f=n$ in the notation of Proposition~\ref{prop:RRR}), and those such that $(2n-n_1)/e$ divides $n$ (corresponding to even values of $f$).
+We revisit the proof of Theorem~\ref{thm:int} while keeping track of all vertex degrees.
+In particular, we use Proposition~\ref{prop:RRR} to relate the rotations~$R_i$ and~$R$.
+Recall that the only possible values of~$e$ are $e=n-\frac {n_1}2$, with $n$ odd (corresponding to $f=n$ in the notation of Proposition~\ref{prop:RRR}), and those for which $(2n-n_1)/e$ divides~$n$ (corresponding to even values of~$f$).